bxshi/selfcontrol/README.md

 [SelfControl](http://selfcontrolapp.com)
 ===========

+**This fork adds tweet sending feature.
+You could send a tweet when you start your new session.**

 ABOUT
 -----
 Is email a distraction?
 SelfControl is an OS X application which blocks access to mail servers and websites for a predetermined period of time.
 It can not be undone by the app or by a restart--you must wait for the timer to run out.